jeremie5/pregeometric-cosmogenesis/README.md

 ### **3.1 Spacetime Manifold**

 Let $M$ be a differentiable manifold equipped with a Lorentzian metric $g$.
 For cosmology, $M$ may be an FRW spacetime, though this is not required.
-The dimensionality of $M$ is treated as an input rather than a derived property.
-Determining whether dimensionality can emerge from properties of $S$ is a possible extension of the model.
+The rupture framework is dimension-agnostic: all results hold for arbitrary spatial dimensionality $d≥1$.
+The value of  $d$ is not fixed by the substrate and remains an open physical parameter.

 ### **3.2 Rupture as a Phase Transition**